What to Expect When You Are...

 At CTI, the Rabbi, a source of strength and support, guides you through some of the ritual options regarding a Jewish funeral.
 End-of-life issues can often be daunting, and the sense of loss overwhelming.
 In concert with area funeral homes, CTI provides resources and comfort.
 Rabbi Irwin and Cantor Gustavo are sources of strength and support, guiding you through some of the ritual options of a Jewish funeral.
 They are honored to officiate at funeral services and other counseling. *CTI owns land at New Montefiore Cemetery in Suffolk County.
-Burial plots are available to congregants in good standing who have been members for two or more years.
-Each congregant is entitled, without charge, to a grave for himself/herself, and minor children up to age 26.
+For more information call 516-676-5080 or email [email protected].

 Holding/Attending a Shiva